thekosmix/thekosmix.com/_posts/2023-01-14-places-to-visit-in-darjeeling.md

 The third highest peak in the world and the highest in India, the Kanchenjunga peak, is visible from here, and you can enjoy a panoramic view of the peak.
 Some of Darjeeling's most popular attractions include monasteries, botanical gardens, a zoo, and the Darjeeling-Rangeet Valley Passenger Ropeway cable car, which is the longest Asian cable car.
 Tiger Hill is a fantastic spot to see the sunrise over the mountains in all its fiery glory.

+<h2>Things to do in Darjeeling</h2>
+1. Sightseeing: Darjeeling is home to a variety of attractions, including the Tiger Hill, the Batasia Loop, and the Ghoom Monastery.
+2. Trekking: Darjeeling is home to a variety of trekking trails, making it a great place to explore the area.
+3. Adventure Sports: Darjeeling is a great place for adventure sports, such as paragliding, rock climbing, and zip-lining.
+4. River Rafting: Darjeeling is home to a variety of rivers, making it a great place to go river rafting.
+5. Tea Plantations: Darjeeling is home to a variety of tea plantations, making it a great place to learn about the tea-making process.

 <div class="pa-carousel-widget" style="width:100%; height:480px; display:none;"
   data-link="https://www.justwravel.com/package/4-Night-5-Days-Darjeeling-Kalimpong-Tour"